containers/composefs/kernel/Documentation/filesystems/composefs.rst

 The inode variable chunk contains different things depending on the file type.
 For regular files it is the backing filename.
 For symlinks it is the symlink target.
-For directories it is a list of dentries.
+For directories it is a list of dentries, stored in chunks of maximum 4k.

 The variable data section is stored after the inode section, and you can find it from the offset in the header.
 It contains Xattrs data